 Corporate Vice President of Design Engineering, AMD

 Suzanne Plummer is a Corporate Vice President of Design Engineering at AMD.
 In this role, she is responsible for the design of AMD discrete graphics and data center graphics products, including the newest Radeon products based on the RDNA and CDNA Architectures.
-She leads a team of over 800 full- time engineers and contractors in China, Canada, India, and the United States.
+She leads a team of over 800 full-time engineers and contractors in China, Canada, India, and the United States.

 In addition to her work in x86 processor development, she was the Engineering Lead and interface for all products developed for Microsoft in the Semi-custom business unit.

-Plummer started her career in applications engineering at Motorola Semiconductor before transitioning to design engineering, where she held various roles across architecture, performance modeling, RTL design and design management.
+Plummer started her career in applications engineering at Motorola Semiconductor before transitioning to design engineering, where she held various roles across architecture, performance modeling, RTL design, and design management.

 Plummer was the Site Lead for the AMD Austin site for two years and is the Executive Sponsor for the AMD Pride organization, supporting AMD’s LGBTQ+ community.
 She has been actively involved in the AMD Women’s Forum and with AMD’s Learning and Development Organization, helping to design and lead technical leadership training classes.
-She is also a member of the Fellow’s Technical Steering Committee, setting the guidelines and making decision for AMD’s top-level of technical promotions.
+She is also a member of the Fellow’s Technical Steering Committee, setting the guidelines and making decisions for AMD’s top-level technical promotions.